glycerine/gosimnet/README.md

 from https://pkg.go.dev/testing/synctest testing,
 where talking to a real network is verboten.

-Since synctest is in the experimental phase, getting early feedback in now to make it as usable as possible would benefit the Go community.
+(Since synctest is in the experimental phase, getting early feedback in now to make it as usable as possible would benefit the Go community).

-Quality: high; ready for stress testing.
+gosimnet quality: high; ready for stress testing.
 I'm not aware of any issues, but this needs additional real use.
-Bring on your tests;
+Bring on your most punishing tests;
-please file any issues that you encounter, or suggestions for improvements.
+and please file any issues that you encounter, or suggestions for improvement.

 The test here is just a minimal example.
-I have not brought other more punishing tests over to keep this package petite and approachable at first.
-This short demo does not reflect the true degree of testing that has been done. rpc25519 has an extensive test suite, and includes a full rsync-like protocol for efficient filesystem sync; gosimnet passes all these tests.
+I have not brought other more punishing tests over to keep this package petite and approachable at first; this short demo does not reflect the true degree of testing that has been done. rpc25519 has an extensive test suite, and includes a full rsync-like protocol for efficient filesystem sync. gosimnet passes all of those tests.

 ---
 Author: Jason E. Aten, Ph.D.